aws-quickstart/quickstart-vmware-tanzu-application-platform/tap-setup-scripts/TAP-SETUP-README.md

   docker run --name=tap-boot-image -v "/tmp/inputs:/tmp/inputs" -e cmd="install" -e file="user-input-values.yaml" -e skipinit="true" username/tap-test
   ```

+Above "docker run" commands are called from the Bootstrap Cloud VM.

 ## Troubleshoot
-  Troubleshoot or Run AWS or Tanzu CLI in container
+  Run AWS or Tanzu CLI in the container

   To get inside the container & play with scripts, modify the Dockerfile to add the tail CMD.